PetroIvaniuk/llms-tools/README.md

 - [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention

 ## Robotics
+- [Language to rewards for robotic skill synthesis](https://blog.research.google/2023/08/language-to-rewards-for-robotic-skill.html) - an approach to teaching robots novel actions through natural language input is proposed, using reward functions as an interface to bridge the gap between language and low-level robot actions
 - [VIMA](https://vimalabs.github.io/) - General Robot Manipulation with Multimodal Prompts
 - [RT-2](https://www.deepmind.com/blog/rt-2-new-model-translates-vision-and-language-into-action) - a novel vision-language-action (VLA) model that learns from both web and robotics data, and translates this knowledge into generalised instructions for robotic control
 - [Robots That Ask For Help](https://robot-help.github.io/) - a framework for measuring and aligning the uncertainty of LLM-based planners such that they know when they don't know and ask for help when needed